ThalosES/vinted-rs/README.md

 diesel-cli installation may fail if you do not have `libpq` library installed.

-To install `libpq`, just install PostgreSQL package in you machine.
+To install `libpq`, just install PostgreSQL package on your machine.

 In `Arch` based is only necessary to install this package.